-RH is a joint stock company established on 14 August 1986.
+Reşadiye Hamzali Elektrik Üretim Sanayi ve Ticaret A.Ş. ("RH") RH is a joint stock company established on 14 August 1986.
 The registered address of RH is Besa Kule, Çukurambar Mahallesi 1480.
-Sokak No:2/12 Çankaya / Ankara, Turkey.
-The main activities of RH involve operating HPPs and trading with electricity produced through those plants.
+Sokak No:2/12 Çankaya / Ankara, Türkiye.
+The main activities of RH are operation of its HPPs and trading of its generated electricity.